What is lactose intolerance?

 |Ethnic Group or Race||% of Adults with Lactose Intolerance|

 In addition to the natural decline of lactase production with age, a variety of diseases and conditions can cause a secondary form of lactose intolerance.
 Damage to the small intestines and/or causes of general malabsorption may lead to the inability to absorb lactose properly.
 Celiac disease, radiation therapy, chemotherapy, inflammatory bowel disease (IBS), and infections caused by parasites or an overgrowth of bacteria can lead to decreased lactose digestion.
 In some individuals, stomach contents move more rapidly than usual through the small intestine.
-They too may experience decreased lactose absorption due to insufficient time for lactose digestion to occur.
+They too may experience lactose intolerance due to insufficient time for lactose digestion to occur.

 Lactase deficiency can be divided into three clinical syndromes: congenital lactase deficiency (alactasia), primary adult lactase deficiency (hypolactasia), and secondary lactase deficiency.